Information, tools and forms to make government more accessible.

 Several procurement channels and methods can help you buy accessible IT products, solutions, and services.
 Most purchases require buyers to obtain accessibility information about the product, and/or include accessibility language in contracts.

-Most IT purchases fall into one of two categories: Products (“commodities”) and Professional/Technical Services (“P/T Services”).
+Most IT purchases fall into one of three categories: Goods (“commodities”), Services (e.g., "interpreting services") and Professional/Technical Services.
 Each uses a different process to promote accessible technology.

-The procurement process for IT products typically requires vendors to submit VPATS (Voluntary Product Assessment Templates) detailing the accessibility of their products.
+The procurement process for IT commodities typically requires vendors to submit VPATs (Voluntary Product Assessment Templates) detailing the accessibility of their products.
 Check the Products tab for guidance for all parties in the process, from RFP creators to vendors.

 The Access-IT Master Contract Program supports the State of Minnesota's objective to improve the accessibility and usability of information technology products and services for all government end-users.